Verifiable Learning for Robust Tree Ensembles: Experimental Evaluation

-In our experimental evaluation we make use of two training algorithms to learn different types of classifiers: $(i)$ a majority-voting classifier based on a traditional random forest trained using sklearn, and $(ii)$ a majority-voting classifier based on a large-spread tree ensemble trained using LSE. \writtenbyLC{Moreover, we consider tree-based classifiers of different sizes: $(i)$ small ensembles with $25$ trees of maximum depth $4$; $(ii)$ large ensembles with $101$ trees with maximum depth $6$.
+In our experimental evaluation we make use of two training algorithms to learn different types of classifiers: $(i)$ a majority-voting classifier based on a traditional random forest (RF) trained using sklearn, and $(ii)$ a majority-voting classifier based on a large-spread tree ensemble trained using LSE. \writtenbyLC{Moreover, we consider tree-based classifiers of different sizes: $(i)$ small ensembles with $25$ trees of maximum depth $4$; $(ii)$ large ensembles with $101$ trees with maximum depth $6$.
 We only consider ensembles with an odd number of trees in order to avoid ties in classification.}

 Robustness verification is then performed using CARVE and SILVA, a state-of-the-art verifier for traditional decision tree ensembles based on abstract interpretation~\cite{RanzatoZ20}.
 Note that SILVA can be applied to arbitrary ensembles, while CARVE can only be used on large-spread ensembles.
-Since SILVA leverages the hyper-rectangle abstract domain for verification, which does not introduce any loss of precision for $L_\infty$-norm attackers but might lead to an over-approximation for generic $L_p$-norm attackers, we only focus on $L_\infty$-attackers in our experiments to carry out a fair comparison.
-We consider three different perturbations $k \in \{0.005, 0.01, 0.015\}$.
+Since SILVA leverages the hyper-rectangle abstract domain for verification, which does not introduce any loss of precision for $L_\infty$-norm attackers but might lead to an over-approximation for generic $L_p$-norm attackers, we only focus on $L_\infty$-attackers in our comparison.
+For the sake of completeness, in our evaluation of CARVE we also consider robustness against $L_1$-attackers and $L_2$-attackers for large-spread ensembles.

+Finally, in our evaluation we consider different perturbations $k \in \{0.0050, 0.0100,$ $ 0.0150\}$ for the MNIST, Fashion-MNIST and REWEMA datasets, while we assume $k \in \{0.0002, 0.0004, 0.0006\}$ for Webspam.
+We choose different perturbations for the Webspam dataset to be aligned with previous work and to obtain roughly the same decrease in robustness observed on the other three datasets for the considered tree-based classifiers.
+Indeed, Chen et. al.~\cite{ChenZBH19} showed in their experimental evaluation that the certified minimum adversarial perturbation obtained for the Webspam dataset is one order of magnitude smaller than the one obtained for the MNIST dataset, i.e., models trained over Webspam would be too fragile to be usable when tested against larger perturbations.